Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

-\begin{claim} Given $r$ rectangles on a grid, we can report all grid points contained in any rectangle in $\cO(r\log\log r+\Output)$ total time, where $\Output$ is the total number of reported points.
-The points are reported column by column and bottom-up in columns. \end{claim} \begin{proof} In~\cite[Claim 20]{DBLP:conf/esa/Charalampopoulos20a}, a line sweep algorithm was proposed that solves the same problem on an $n \times n$ grid in $\Oh(n+r+\Output)$ time (actually, the algorithm solved a more general problem, for many independent families of rectangles at once).
-The algorithm uses $\Oh(n+r)$ time to sort events in the sweep (corresponding to coordinates of rectangles' vertices) using radix sort and the remaining operations work in $\Oh(\Output)$ time.
-We use the same algorithm but substitute the radix sort with integer sorting~\cite{DBLP:journals/jal/Han04}; we obtain $\cO(r\log\log r+\Output)$ time. \end{proof}
+\begin{lemma} \textsc{RectangleFamiliesUnions} can be solved in $\cO(\sum_{i=1}^f \Tsort(|\F_i|,N)+s)$ time or in $\cO(\Tsort(r,N)+s)$ time. \end{lemma} \begin{proof} The \textsc{RectangleFamiliesUnions} problem can be solved in $\Oh(N+r+s)$ time using a line-sweeping algorithm \cite[Claim 20]{DBLP:conf/esa/Charalampopoulos20a}.
+The algorithm uses $\Oh(N+r)$ time to sort events in the sweep (corresponding to coordinates of rectangles' vertices) using radix sort and the remaining operations take $\Oh(s)$ time.
+We use the same algorithm but replace radix sort with an arbitrary sorting algorithm, either for each family $\F_i$ separately or for all of them at once, thus obtaining the stated time complexity. \end{proof}

-In the end, we compute a sorted list of all circular $k$-mismatch occurrences assuming that $P_2$ is the sample and, in $\Oh(\Output)$ time, merge the results and remove duplicates. \end{proof}